isabella232/advertising-cloud.en/help/dsp/campaign-management/packages/package-duplicate.md

 * Experiment settings
 * (If you change the flight dates) Custom ad scheduling
 * (If you don't attach ads) Custom ad weighting and scheduling
-* Programmatic guaranteed (PG) default placements and Simple Ad Serving placements
+* Default placements for programmatic guaranteed (PG) deals and placements for [!UICONTROL Simple Ad Serving] deals
 * (If you copy placements to a different campaign):
     * Geo targets
     * Event pixels
     * Ads
-    * Placement-level DoubleVerify Authentic Brand Safety segments (which override the advertiser-level segments)
+    * Placement-level [!DNL DoubleVerify Authentic Brand Safety] segments (which override the advertiser-level segments)

 >[!MORELIKETHIS]
 >